 African Peacebuilding Network Advisory Board Members

-Jean-Bosco Butera is currently the director of the Africa Programme of the United Nations–mandated University for Peace (UPEACE) in Addis Ababa, Ethiopia, whose core mission is to stimulate and strengthen teaching, training, and research in peace and conflict studies in Africa.
+Jean-Bosco Butera is currently Special Advisor to the Special Envoy on Women, Peace, and Security of the Chairperson of the African Union Commission.
+Previously he was the director of the Africa Programme of the United Nations–mandated University for Peace (UPEACE) in Addis Ababa, Ethiopia, whose core mission is to stimulate and strengthen teaching, training, and research in peace and conflict studies in Africa.
 As part of this mission, Butera was instrumental in the creation of the Institute for Peace and Security Studies at Addis Ababa University.
 Prior to joining UPEACE he was academic vice-rector (academic vice president) at the National University of Rwanda from 1995 to 2003, where he was responsible for rebuilding the teaching and research capacity of the university after the 1994 genocide.
 During this period, from 1999 to 2002, he cofounded and was national director of the Center for Conflict Management.
 He was also engaged in efforts to promote reconciliation, reconstruction, and human rights through support to a number of youth organizations.
 He was the patron of AJPRODHO, a youth association working toward human rights and development, and remains patron of Never Again Rwanda, chapter of Never Again International, a collaborative international network that aims to promote a constructive exchange of ideas to prevent violent conflict and remedy its effects.
 He holds a PhD in parasitology (University of Ghent, Belgium) and a certificate in human rights and development (University of Pretoria, South Africa).
 He has published in the areas of peace education, governance and conflicts, environment, and conflicts and capacity building.

 Stephen Del Rosso (ex-officio) is director of international peace and security at the Carnegie Corporation of New York, where his work focuses on a range of issues including peacebuilding, nuclear security, and the dynamics of global power.
 He was director of programs at the Chicago Council on Foreign Relations from 1996–99 and managed the Pew Charitable Trusts Global Security Program for almost six years.
 A former career diplomat, Del Rosso served nearly ten years in the US Foreign Service with overseas assignments in Central America and the Caribbean.
 In Washington he served in the Operations Center and on the Executive Secretariat staff of Secretary of State George Shultz, as program coordinator of the National Democratic Institute for International Affairs, and as arms control legislative management officer and director of the Office of Legislative Management.
 He was also a presidential management intern in the international affairs division at NASA, news producer for the Voice of America, and staff assistant to British member of Parliament Julian Critchley.
 Del Rosso holds a PhD in political science from the University of Pennsylvania; an MALD from the Fletcher School of Law and Diplomacy, where he was an Earhart Fellow; a diploma in international studies from the Bologna Center of Johns Hopkins SAIS; and a BA from Tufts University.
 He serves on several not-for-profit boards and is a member of various international affairs–related membership organizations.